-Non-native, invasive riparian species, such as tamarisk and Russian olive, severely impact the health of western Colorado's river system.
+Non-native invasive riparian species, such as tamarisk and Russian olive, severely impact the health of western Colorado's river system.
 These plants destroy habitat for fish and other riparian fauna.
-The Middle Colorado Watershed Council works hard on programs that re-establish and restore native habitat throughout our watershed.
+The Middle Colorado Watershed Council works hard to restore native habitat throughout our watershed.

-We are excited about to partner with the Tamarisk Coalition in the Restore Our Rives campaign, which will help fund local restoration efforts and connect our work to restoration efforts throughout the six-state wide Colorado River Basin.
+In 2017, we partnered with the Tamarisk Coalition (now RiversEdge West) in the Restore Our Rives campaign to fund local restoration efforts and connect our work to organizations throughout the six-state wide Colorado River Basin.

 Colorado Headwaters Invasives Partnership created a Consolidated Species Management Plan for the headwaters for the Upper Colorado River.
 This plan guides us in our riparian restoration and invasive species management projects.